Confirm your age

 Montepulciano

 Although often associated with Abruzzo, Montepulciano also finds its place in Lazio.
-This red grape variety produces structured red wines with aromas of ripe black fruits and spicy notes.
+This red grape variety offers structured red wines with aromas of ripe black fruits and spicy notes.
 Montepulciano is ideal for enhancing the complexity and color of other grape varieties in blends.

 Sangiovese